 Does GDPR apply to home CCTV?

 Yes.
 Installation of CCTV at home, just like in a business needs to be done in a way that is compliant with the law.
 The installation of any CCTV system is goverened by a number of pieces of legislation but the most relevant is the General Data Protection Regulations introduced throughout Europe on May 25th 2018.
 There are also some other bits and pieces such as Human Rights laws relating to a right to privacy etc, but GDPR is the big one.

 What do I need to do?
 Do I need to register with the ICO?

-Complying with the law isn't difficult, but the key thing to know first of all is that under GDPR unlike the old data protection act you no longer need to register as a data controller with the ICO, so you've saved some money there each year at least.
+Complying with the law isn’t difficult, but the key thing to know first of all is that under GDPR unlike the old data protection act you no longer need to register as a data controller with the ICO, so you’ve saved some money there each year at least.
 There are some steps you should do to make sure you comply though, first and foremost consider these questions:

-Talk to your neighbours!
+- Talk to your neighbours!
 CCTV can be a source of consternation for some people, before installing anything it would be a good idea to discuss it with your neighbours, offer to show them what your proposed system will record, have a discussion with them.
-Be very upf ront and honest with them and hopefully your CCTV won't become the reason for a dispute.
+Be very upf ront and honest with them and hopefully your CCTV won’t become the reason for a dispute.

 What happens if I don’t do anything and just install cameras without any of this legal nonsense?

 Most likely nothing, it’s highly unlikely any of your neighbours are going to notice or care, but if they do notice and care, particularly if you are recording them in their back gardens or in a public place, then the fines can be large.
 In 2015 a Scottish court awarded £17,000 in damages to one neighbour in a dispute over CCTV where it had been installed monitoring the others garden including recording audio of conversations.
 This was awarded under the old Data Protection Act legislation, the new GDPR legislation is even stricter so it stands to reason the fines could be larger still.